-A. Statement of Purpose.
+A Statement of Purpose.
 This policy implements Chapter 10, Division 4, Title 1 of the Government Code of the State of California (Sections 3500 et seq.) captioned "Local Public Employee Organizations," by providing orderly procedures for the administration of employer-employee relations between the County and its employee organizations.
 Nothing contained herein shall be deemed to supersede the provisions of state law, ordinances, resolutions and rules which establish and regulate the merit and civil service system, or which provide for other methods of administering employer-employee relations.
-This policy is intended, instead, to strengthen merit, civil service and other methods of administering employer-employee relations and the county methods of communication between employees, employee organizations and the County.
+This policy is intended, instead, to strengthen merit, civil service and other methods of administering employer-employee relations through the establishment of uniform and orderly methods of communication between employees, employee organizations and the County.